Municipal corporation (India): Composition

+Wards Committee (Legislature)

 The area administered by a municipal corporation is known as a municipal area.
 Each municipal area is divided into territorial constituencies known as wards.
 A municipal corporation is made up of a wards committee.
 Each ward has one seat in the wards committee.
 Members are elected to the wards committee on the basis of adult franchise for a term of five years.
 These members are known as councillors or corporators.
 The number of wards in a municipal area is determined by the population of the city.
 Some seats are reserved for scheduled castes, scheduled tribes, backward classes and women.

 A state can choose to constitute additional committees to carry functions of urban local governance, in addition to the wards committees.
 In addition to the councillors elected from the wards, the legislature of a state may also choose to make provisions for the representation of persons having special knowledge or experience in municipal administration, the MPs or MLAs representing the constituencies which comprise wholly or partly the municipal area, and/or the commissioners of additional committees that the state may have constituted.
 If a state legislature appoints a person from the first category to a wards committee, that individual will not have the right to vote in the meetings of the municipal corporation, while MPs, MLAs and commissioners do have the right to vote in meetings.

+Executive departments

+There are departments for execution of work related to health, water and sanitation.

 Superlatives

 The largest corporations are in the ten major metropolitan cities of India, viz.
-Mumbai, Delhi, Hyderabad, Kolkata, Chennai, Bangalore, Ahmedabad, Lucknow, Jaipur, Kanpur.
+Mumbai, Delhi, Hyderabad, Kolkata, Chennai, Bengaluru, Ahmedabad, Lucknow, Jaipur, Kanpur.

 The Brihanmumbai Municipal Corporation (BMC) of the city of Mumbai in Maharashtra is the richest municipal corporation in India.
 Greater Chennai Corporation of the city of Chennai in Tamil Nadu is the oldest municipal corporation in India and second oldest municipal corporation in the world only behind City of London Corporation in United Kingdom.

+Functionaries

+Municipal Corporations are urban local bodies established in large cities to provide essential civic services.
+Their functionaries are classified into elected representatives and appointed officials.